Learning Soft Constraints From Constrained Expert Demonstrations: Approach

 \subsection{Inverse Constraint Learning: Two Phases}

-\textbf{Formulation.} We propose a simple strategy to do ICL, that is, given a reward $r$ and demonstrations $\mathcal D$, this strategy obtains a constraint function $c$ such that when $r,c$ are used in the constrained RL procedure, the obtained policy $\pi^*$ explains the behavior in $\mathcal D$.
-We first describe a theoretical procedure that captures the essence of the approach and then adapt it to a practical algorithm.
-The theoretical approach starts with an empty set of policies (i.e., $\Pi=\emptyset$) and then alternates between two optimization procedures until convergence (i.e., when the set $\Pi$ of policies remains unchanged):
+We propose an approach to do ICL, that is, given a reward $r$ and demonstrations $\mathcal D$, this strategy obtains a constraint function $c$ such that when $r,c$ are used in the constrained RL procedure (any algorithm that optimizes \Cref{eqn:eqn2}), the obtained policy $\pi^*$ explains the behavior in $\mathcal D$.
+Our approach is based on the template of IRL, where we typically alternate between a policy optimization phase and a reward adjustment phase \citep{arora2021survey}.
+We first describe a theoretical procedure that captures the essence of our approach and then later adapt it into a practical algorithm.
+The theoretical approach starts with an empty set of policies (i.e., $\Pi=\emptyset$) and then grows this set of policies by alternating between two optimization procedures until convergence:

-The optimization procedure in \ref{crl} is performing forward constrained RL to find an optimal policy $\pi^*$ given a reward function $r$ and a constraint function $c$.
-This optimal policy is added to $\Pi$.
-Then, the optimization procedure in \eqref{cost-adjustment} is adjusting the constraint function $c$ to increase the constraint values of the policies in $\Pi$ while keeping the constraint value of the expert policy $\pi_E$ bounded by $\beta$.
-Hence at each iteration of those two optimization procedures a new policy is found but its constraint value will be increased past $\beta$ unless it corresponds to the expert policy.
-By doing so, this approach will converge to the expert policy (or an equivalent policy when multiple policies can generate the same trajectories).

-\begin{theorem} Assuming there is a unique policy $\pi^E$ that achieves $J^{\pi^E}_\mu(r)$, the alternation of optimization procedures in \eqref{crl} and \eqref{cost-adjustment} converges to a set of policies $\Pi$ such that the last policy $\pi^*$ added to $\Pi$ is equivalent to the expert policy $\pi^E$ in the sense that $\pi^*$ and $\pi^E$ generate the same trajectories. \end{theorem}
+The optimization procedure in \Cref{crl} performs forward constrained RL (see Section \ref{sec:background} - Background and \Cref{eqn:eqn2} for the definition of constrained RL and the notation $J_\mu^\pi$) to find an optimal policy $\pi^*$ given a reward function $r$ and a constraint function $c$.
+This optimal policy is then added to the set of policies $\Pi$.
+This is followed by the optimization procedure in \Cref{cost-adjustment}, which adjusts the constraint function $c$ to increase the constraint values of the policies in $\Pi$ while keeping the constraint value of the expert policy $\pi_E$ bounded by $\beta$.
+This is achieved by maximizing the accumulated constraint value for the most feasible (lowest total constraint value) policy in $\Pi$.
+This selectively increases the constraint function until the most feasible optimal policies become infeasible.
+At each iteration of those two optimization procedures a new policy is found but its constraint value will be increased past $\beta$ unless it corresponds to the expert policy (which is enforced by the constraint in \Cref{cost-adjustment}).
+By doing so, this approach will converge to the expert policy (or an equivalent policy when multiple policies can generate the same trajectories) as shown in \Cref{thm:convergence}.
+Intuitively, this happens because all policies and trajectories except the expert's are made infeasible in the long run. \begin{theorem} Assuming there is a unique policy $\pi^E$ that achieves $J^{\pi^E}_\mu(r)$, the alternation of optimization procedures in \Cref{crl} and \Cref{cost-adjustment} converges to a set of policies $\Pi$ such that the last policy $\pi^*$ added to $\Pi$ is equivalent to the expert policy $\pi^E$ in the sense that $\pi^*$ and $\pi^E$ generate the same trajectories. \textup{(For proof, see Appendix \ref{appendix:proof})} \end{theorem}